rossmacarthur/rephrase/README.md

 ## Architecture

-This project contains two main Rust crates that implement this translation:
+This project contains three main Rust crates that implement this translation:

+- [gamepad](src/gamepad): Defines a generic gamepad interface for use in the below crates.
-- [reader](src/reader): Reads DS4 input over USB (and in the future Bluetooth).
+- [reader](src/reader): Reads Sony DualShock 4 input over USB (and in the future Bluetooth).
 - [spoofer](src/spoofer): Turns a STM32F4 Discovery microcontroller into a
   Nintendo Joycon emulator using the micro USB port.